spruceid/spruceid.dev/docs/homepage.md

 knows about you and wish you had more control over your identity?
 As a business, do your customers feel any of the above when they’re doing business with you?

+> **Spruce is reimagining trusted interactions for enterprises and governments — the
+> stewards of the most foundational and impactful layers of infrastructure shaping
+> our lives.**

-**Spruce is reimagining trusted interactions for enterprises and governments — the stewards of the most foundational and impactful layers of infrastructure shaping our lives.** We believe that in any organization you can find people who wish public and private institutions respected an individual’s control over their own information and privacy.
+We believe that in any organization you can find people working to build institutions that honor individual’s control over their own information and privacy.
 We are also pragmatists who understand that these principles are most likely to be implemented at scale when they also make commercial and operational sense.
 We firmly believe that there are paths striking a balance that both respects individual liberty and allows for enterprise success.

 We are creating open-source software products that help our customers go from untrusted data to verifiable information that can be shared privately and with